 Usually, there will be a fault code on the boiler's display or an alarm will sound.
 Your boiler's operating manual will explain the fault code.
 However, the most obvious sign may be that you have no hot water or heating.

-There are a few steps you can take to help prevent your condensate pipe from freezing up in cold weather:
+How to prevent your condensate pipe from freezing

 If you do change any heating settings, remember to return them to normal once the cold spell is over.